oscar-bender-stone/honors-thesis/source/1_introduction.typ

 so clear, and it seems to take years to begin to _remotely_ find them.

 The separation of these communities raises a key question: _can_ research results be bridged together?
-Can they be written in _one_ place for retrieval, similar to how the internet is the standard for global communication?
-This is more vague for certain disciplines, such as connecting two distinct areas in philosophy, but we can focus on their _representations_ instead: binary strings.
+This goes beyond the preservation of _articles_ themselves, generally as _binary strings_ in digital archives.
+A notable example in the medical field is PubMed @medical_databases.

 Specifically, we can consider _formalized representations_, so sets of strings that are computable, i.e., accepted by a computer.
 By taking computable to mean the standard notion, Turing computable, our inquiry is now exactly about the